Cat behavior: Eyes

 When cats greet another cat in their vicinity, they can do a slow, languid, long blink to communicate affection if they trust the person or animal they are in contact with.
-It is a sign of trust.
-One way to communicate love and trust to a cat is to say their name, get their attention, look them in the eyes and then slowly blink at them to emulate trust and love, and they may return the gesture.
+One way to communicate love and trust to a cat is to say its name, get its attention, look it in the eyes and then slowly blink at it to emulate trust and love.
+They may return the gesture.